kumar1983/html5videoplayer/wphtml5player/readme.txt

 None

 == Changelog ==

+= 1.6.0 =
+* Added ability to configurate flowplayer from theme rather then just wp-config.

 = 1.5.4 =
 * Fixed minor quirks with flowplayer, such as removing gradiant canvas from videos.